maryhowell/Unraveled/docs/api-endpoints.md

 * `GET /api/users/:userId`
   * displays current user
 * `GET /api/users/:userId/favorites`
   * displays users saved favorites
-* `GET /api/users/:userId/carts/:cartId/items`
+* `GET /api/users/:userId/carts/:cartId/patterns`
-  * displays a list of all the items in a user's cart
+  * displays a list of all the patterns in a user's cart
 * `GET /api/users/:userId/reviews`
   * displays a list of all the reviews submitted by a user
+* `GET /api/users/:userId/favorites`
+  * displays a list of all the users favorites

 ### Session